IBM/ULKB/README.md

 1. **ULKB Logic**.
 A higher-order logic (HOL) language and interactive theorem-prover like environment for reasoning over knowledge graphs.

 2. **ULKB Graph**.
-A core knowledge graph in augmented by a federation of external knowledge bases.
+A core knowledge graph augmented by a federation of external knowledge bases.

 This repository contains the source code of ULKB Logic (i.e., the Python